-I helped build a personalized ad insertion service which had to handle millions of transactions per second (TPS).
+I helped build a personalized ad insertion service which had to handle millions of requests per second (RPS).
 The goal of the service was to give each viewer a personalized experience, but we had a tight budget in which we had to do the personalization.
 If we took too long, our customers’ video would buffer, and it would erode the end user experience.
 This workload was also very spiky—and somewhat unpredictable.
 You never knew when a football game would get interesting and lots of fans would start tuning in.
 First thought to solve this issue—add a cache!!
 As an engineering leader now at a caching company, my response to adding a cache may puzzle you…

 Are you sure you want to add a cache?

 Believe me—when working on Amazon scale services, my own instinct was often to use a cache as the de facto tool in my toolbox to improve performance.
 Time and time again, my team (and other teams I would be doing design reviews for) would experience some of the same pitfalls.